CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 ## Users & use cases

-Used to provide list describing the intended users of the model along with a list of envisioned use cases for the model.
+Used to provide a list describing the intended users of the model, along with a list of envisioned use cases for the model.

 ###### Example: Qwen/Qwen-7B

-This example shows a list for what kind of user and use case information would be expected for a typical `7B` parameter size Large Language Model (LLM) that is multi-lingual and supports code/instruct capabilities.
+This example shows a list of what kind of user and use case information would be expected for a typical `7B` parameter size Large Language Model (LLM) that is multi-lingual and supports code/instruct capabilities.

 ```json
 "component": {